Skiing in Val Gardena and Alpe di Siusi: Ultimate Guide to Italy’s Best Ski Resort

 If the Sellaronda is the Dolomites’ grand ski adventure, then the Val Gardena Ronda is its charming smaller sister – it’s less crowded and much more flexible.

-The Val Gardena circuit winds through the slopes high above Val Gardena’s villages of Ortisei, Santa Cristina, and Selva, as well as through Alpe di Siusi’s network of pistes.
+The Val Gardena circuit winds through the slopes high above Ortisei, Santa Cristina, and Selva, as well as through Alpe di Siusi.
+It’s perfect for those who want a true taste of the valley’s diverse terrain and scenery.

 The counter-clockwise circuit packs an exciting mix of adrenaline on some of Val Gardena’s most famous slopes, including the black Saslong, and gentler and slower runs on sun-lit snowy meadows of Alpe di Siusi.